Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUSTNOT id="android-client-no-static-constructors" %} provide static methods to initialize a client.

+{% include requirement/MUSTNOT id="android-async-framework" %} use a third-party library to provide an async API.

+{% include requirement/MUSTNOT id="android-async-use-azure-core" %} write custom APIs for streaming or async operations.
+Make use of the existing functionality offered in the Azure Core library.
+Discuss proposed changes to the Azure Core library with the [Architecture Board].

+{% include requirement/MUST id="android-client-verb-prefix" %} standardize verb prefixes within a set of client libraries for a service.

+We speak about using the client library in a cross-language manner within outbound materials such as documentation, blogs, and public speaking.

 ### Client options

 Client constructors, and some client methods, accept options to customize the client or to customize how the method will be executed.

-{% include requirement/MUST id="android-options-object" %} provide an immutable object named with the suffix `Options` to allow for customization of the client / method call.
-This struct should have a constructor that accepts all possible options for the client / method call as optional parameters.
+{% include requirement/MUST id="android-options-object" %} provide an immutable class named with the suffix `Options` to allow for customization of the client / method call.
+This class should have a constructor that accepts all possible options for the client / method call as optional parameters.

 {% include requirement/MUST id="android-options-parameter" %} accept an `Options` object as a single parameter named `options` in the client constructor or method signature, rather than accepting individual options as separate parameters.

 {% include requirement/MUST id="android-options-types" %} use rich types where possible for options.
-For example, use the `Date` type for dates and the `URL` type for URLs.
+For example, use the `Date` type for dates.
 When not possible, name the option with a suffix to express the expected type.
 If the expected type is a unit, the suffix should follow the format `In<Unit>`.
 Unit should be `ms` for milliseconds, and otherwise the name of the unit.
 Examples include `timeoutInMs` and `delayInSeconds`.

 ### Client models

 Models are classes that consumers use to provide required information into client library methods.
 These classes typically represent the domain model, or options classes that must be configured before the request can be made.

-{% include requirement/MUST id="android-models-constructors" %} provide public constructors for all model classes.
+{% include requirement/MUST id="android-models-constructors" %} provide public constructors for all model classes that a user is allowed to instantiate.
+Model classes that are not instantiable by the user, for example if they are model types returned from the service, should not have any publicly visible constructors.

 Use a no-args constructor and a fluent setter API to configure the model class.
 However, other designs may be used for the constructor when appropriate.

 {% include requirement/MUSTNOT id="android-models-builder" %} offer a builder class for model classes.

+{% include requirement/MUST id="android-models-interface" %} put model classes that are intended as service return types only, and which have undesirable public API (which is not intended for consumers of the client library) into the `.implementation.models` package.
+In its place, an interface should be put into the public-facing `.models` package, and it should be this type that is returned through the public API to end users.
+Examples of situations where this is applicable include when there are constructors or setters on a type which receive implementation types, or when a type should be immutable but needs to be mutable internally.
+The interface should have the model type name, and the implementation (within `.implementation.models`) should be named `<interfaceName>Impl`.

+**Note:** Extra caution must be taken to ensure that the returned interface has had consideration given to any future evolution of the interface, as growing an interface presents its own set of challenges (that is, [default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html)).

 {% include requirement/MUST id="android-models-fluent" %} provide a fluent API where appropriate.